 Seven Positive is consciously rethinking the world today.
-With a global population of over seven billion inhabitants and rising rapidly, our workshops, programs and consulting services tackle problems and create innovative and engaging design, business and marketing solutions which create prosperous and healthy futures.
+With a global population of over seven billion inhabitants and rising rapidly, our workshops, programs and consulting services tackle problems and create innovative and engaging design, business and marketing solutions which build prosperous and healthy futures.

-Seven Positive is passionate about collaborating with others who aim to create a positive impact.
+Seven Positive is passionate about collaborating with others who aim to create positive impact.
 We focus on creating rich user experiences which enhance your brand value and offering by using design thinking and strategic innovation.
 We provide the strategy, skills, tools and education to help your startup, business, organisation and ideas flourish and thrive.

 Simply get in touch to find out how our multidisciplinary approach can provide you with real world, creative solutions.